 That being said, funds that feature a physical structure tend to only focus on a select few commodities as something like a physical natural gas fund makes little sense.
 In the case that there is no fund available for your investment objective, or you simply do not trust the fund (many investors accuse these vehicles of not actually holding what they claim to), you can always physically buy the commodity and store it yourself.
 Note that this is by far the most illiquid way to invest in hard assets but the option is always on the table.

 Bottom Line: Physical exposure can offer an enticing alternative to futures investments.

 14. Commodity ETFs: Structure Matters

 When it comes time to make commodity allocations or recommendations for clients, taking into account the structure of the underlying security can make all the difference.
 The difference between ETFs and ETNs may seem insignificant, but the nuances of each of these vehicles makes them different animals altogether.
-ETFs, or exchange traded funds, are structured as partnerships in which you have a steak if you are invested.
-Because of this, a number of commodity ETFs distribute K-1 tax forms come tax season.
+ETFs, or exchange-traded funds, are structured as partnerships in which investors have a stake.
+Because of this, a number of commodity ETFs distribute K-1 tax forms during tax season.
 For an individual investor this may be no big deal, but an advisor with dozens of clients could be in for a rough April if some of these ETFs were utilized in underlying portfolios.
 It should also be noted that ETFs are liable to tracking error, which can hurt a position [see also Kings Of Commodity Dividends: ETF Style].